miguelrq21-spec/Delay-observations-mid-infrared-channels-in-solar-flare-footpoints/README.txt

-This repository contains the code associated with the results shown in the paper:
+This repository contains the code associated with the results shown in the paper "First time delay observation between two mid-infrared channels in solar flare footpoints"

 The code is structured as follows

 -DESCRIPTION OF OBSERVATIONS